Chowdhury-DSP/BYOD/README.md

 ## License

-BYOD is open source, and is licensed under the BSD 3-clause license.
+BYOD is open source, and is licensed under the General Public License Version 3 (GPLv3).
 Enjoy!